 Before recommending lasik, a pre LASIK evaluation will be conducted to obtain the accurate eye measurements and hence maximize the post LASIK results.

 Stop wearing contact lenses at least one week prior to the LASIK evaluation/ surgery

 Blade free (Femto) LASIK

-SBK (Sub-Bowman’s Keratomileusis) Lasik is the evolved form of the traditional LASIK that creates an ultra thin corneal flap using modern microkeratome blades.
+Lepto Lasik is an evolved form of the traditional LASIK that creates an ultra-thin corneal flap using modern microkeratome blades.
 This tissue friendly procedure scores high on safety and accuracy.
-It is the next best alternative to a bladefree lasik procedure for those looking for a budget option.
+It is the next best alternative to a blade-free LASIK procedure for those looking for a budget option.